Zach McKinstry Player Props: Tigers vs. Blue Jays

-The Detroit Tigers, including Zach McKinstry and his .483 slugging percentage over his past 10 games, take on starting pitcher Alek Manoah and the Toronto Blue Jays at Comerica Park, Friday at 6:40 PM ET.
+Zach McKinstry -- with a slugging percentage of .433 in his past 10 games, including one home run -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Kevin Gausman on the mound, on July 8 at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Athletics.
+In his previous game he had a one-hit showing (1-for-4) against the Blue Jays.

 Zach McKinstry Game Info & Props vs. the Blue Jays